How to Get Better Sleep in a Dorm: A Quick Guide

 You might have seen reviewers or YouTubers use pointy foam panels on their walls.
 At first glance, they look like just another part of their setup décor.
 But they use these panels to block out sounds and prevent echoes.
 With a little thoughtful planning, you can strategically reduce the sound your roommate makes significantly.

 If you choose to go with fabric, you can layer your door up with them.
 If you’re concerned about aesthetics, make sure to select a fabric texture that goes well with your room’s theme.
 You can get these heavy fabrics in multiple designs.
 So whether you plan to go minimal or flashy depends on you.

 Identify and Manage Stress

 There are a number of competing items for your time in college, from friendships and relationships to academics and work obligations.
 Managing time is already tough, and the added stress of finals only makes it even more tough.
 Make sure you have a manageable amount of course load, and keep an eye on the drop date so you know when you need to make a decision.
 Everyone has different responsibilities and pace, so work at one that lets you be successful and healthy.
-There are a number of things that can help you feel empowered to manage stress, which we list here.
+There are a number of things that can help you feel empowered to manage stress and anxiety, which we list here.